 Thermomixer?
 To steam the apples, I use the simmering basket in my Thermomix.
 Steaming (rather than boiling) is often the best way to preserve both taste and nutrients.
 The cook times might vary depending on how small you’ve chopped the apple pieces.
 Make sure you’ve cooked them until just soft.
 Then add vanilla and blend in your machine.

-How to serve this apple puree recipe
+How to serve Apple Puree

 First stage weaning or second stage weaning?